Project

 Overview

-Your course project should address an important, interesting open problem related to system security.
+Your course project should address an important, interesting open problem related to AI security.
 I’m happy to discuss your project ideas individually and help you refine them.

 Projects may be done individually or in pairs (larger groups need to do proportionately more).
 Your final grade will be based on milestone artifacts and the final report.